 So whisk the chosen protein powder evenly with the almond flour and powdered sweetener.
 Set the bowl aside.

 In another bowl, stir natural peanut butter with vanilla extra and melted coconut oil until smooth and shiny.

-If it’s too dry at a bit more melted coconut oil making sure it’s not too hot, or your chocolate chips will melt.
+If it’s too dry at more melted coconut oil make sure it’s not too hot, or your chocolate chips will melt.

 If too wet, add more protein powder one teaspoon at a time.

 First, cover a plate with parchment paper.
 Set it aside.

 Then, scoop out some batter.
 One sugar-free protein ball weighs approximately 30 grams/1 oz.

 Roll each portion of batter between your hand palms and place the formed ball onto the plate.
 Repeat these steps until all peanut butter Protein Balls are formed.